Medium modification of pion production in low energy Au+Au collisions: Comparison with Experimental Data

 \subsection{Nucleons and Pions from FOPI}

-In the papers by Reisdorf \etal \cite{FOPI:2004orn,FOPI:2010xrt} data for nucleons and pions obtained by the FOPI collaboration are given.
-In the experiment \atom{197}{Au} projectiles were collided with stationary \atom{197}{Au} targets with a kinetic energy of 400\MeV or 1.5\GeV per nucleon, respectively.
-The FOPI measurements are very valuable, because they include cumulated protons instead of clusters like deuterons or helium-nuclei, which GiBUU cannot produce.
-Hence the predictions from our model are directly comparable to data.
-The FOPI collaboration decided to present their data as function of a logitudinal, $y_z$, and a transversal rapidity, $y_x$.
-The first one corresponds to the usual definition oriented along the beam axis, while the second one measures the rapidity in direction to the transversal $x$-direction (in the laboratory)\cite{FOPI:2010xrt},
+The data for nucleons and pions obtained by the FOPI collaboration are presented in the papers by Reisdorf \etal \cite{FOPI:2004orn,FOPI:2010xrt}.
+In the experiment \atom{197}{Au} projectiles were collided with stationary \atom{197}{Au} targets with a kinetic energy of 400\MeV and 1.5\GeV per nucleon, respectively.
+The FOPI measurements are particularly valuable here, because they include cumulated protons instead of clusters like deuterons or helium-nuclei which GiBUU cannot produce.
+Hence the predictions from our model are directly comparable to the data.
+The FOPI collaboration present their data as functions of longitudinal and transverse rapidities, $y_z$ and $y_x$.
+The first one corresponds to the usual definition of rapidity along the beam axis, while the second one measures the rapidity in a direction that is transverse to the beam axis in the laboratory \cite{FOPI:2010xrt},\footnote{The name ``transverse rapidity'' for $y_x$ might potentially be misleading here, because it neither refers to the transverse momentum $p_t$ nor the reaction plane, but solely to a fixed laboratory $x$-direction perpendicular to the beam axis.}